ganastor/htpc-download-box/README.md

 In `Connect` tab, we'll configure Sonarr to send notifications to Plex when a new episode is ready:
 ![Sonarr Plex configuration](img/sonarr_plex.png)

+The `Authenticate with Plex.tv` button will go to the plex.tv login page.
+Logging into a plex.tv account through this button will link the server and it's libraries to the account.

 #### Give it a try